 My husband loves reading Stephen King and is currently working his way through The Dark Tower series and we’re enjoying all the TV and movie adaptions as they come out.
 While I’ve read quite a few Stephen King books over the years, my husband is definitely the biggest fan in our household.
 My favourite Stephen King book is not one of his fiction books, it’s On Writing: A Memoir of the Craft.
 I read it many years ago and, searching for inspiration, have just read it again.
 Its advice remains useful, relevant and practical.
 Plus, it’s inspiring to read about Stephen King’s personal writing journey.
 His books may not be everyone’s cup of tea, but he certainly knows how to craft a story for his audience and knows who he is as a writer.

-Here’s my favourite tips from On Writing by Stephen King
+Here are my favourite tips from On Writing by Stephen King

 1. On coming up with story ideas… “There is no Idea Dump, no Island of the Buried Bestsellers; good story ideas seem to come quite literally from nowhere, sailing at you right out of the empty sky…Your job isn’t to find these ideas but to recognize them when they show up.”
 Continue reading →